Udit-Sharma2020/K8_CLUSTER_ANSIBLE/k8_cluster_ansible/README.md

 ### 3. worker_final.yml
   - This playbook will configure k8s workernodes and will join the above cluster.

+### 4. mtapp_final.yml
+  - This playbook will configure Multi-tier setup.This will launch a  pod with wordpress application and connect it to another pod containing mysql database.

 Example Playbook Execution Command
 ----------------